 Soil developed from rocks, but many of its nutrient qualities were shaped by the plants that grew on the soil.
 During millions of years, rocks were ground up by wind, water, freezing temperatures, and plant roots.
 Glaciers had a part in that process, too, as they ground rocks against other rocks and laid down sediment in the glacier’s path.

 Soil is a mixture of sand (gritty), silt (smooth), and clay (sticky).
 (See Image 5.)
 Soil holds water, minerals, and nutrients to support plants.
 Plants lose their leaves to wind, rain, and chewing animals.
 At the end of their life cycle, plants die.
-Their leaves and stems decompose with the aid of insects and bacteria.
+Their leaves and stems decompose with the aid of insects, worms, and bacteria.
 This decomposed material is called organic matter.
 It comprises only 5% of soil, but it does three important things.
 First, the organic matter stabilizes the soil so wind and water will not erode the soil quickly.
 Second, organic matter allows plant roots to penetrate deeper into the soil where they have access to water and nutrients.
 Third, soil with plenty of organic material allows water to move down into the area of the roots.
 When rain hits soil with little organic material in it, the water simply runs off rather than penetrating the soil.

 Because climate determines what kind of plants will grow, the climate also influences the type of soil.
 The soils that developed on the grasslands are different from the soils of the forests.

 In the forests, leaves fall from the trees and lie on the surface of the ground.
 Beneath the trees, there are some smaller plants.
 Little of the forest litter (leaves lying on the ground) gets down into the soil unless burrowing rodents and insects carry the litter into the ground.